ItsKaa/VChat/README.md

 - Able to modify the opacity, width and height of the chat window.
 - Various other settings to improve the ingame chat.

+## For Developers
+To use the custom channels in your own mod, the simplest way is to add VChat as a dependency to your mod.
+Then create a channel using the `ServerChannelManager` class after the event `VChatPlugin.OnInitialised` is triggered.
+When the channel is created, you can use `ServerChannelManager.SendMessageToAllPeersInChannel` to send a message and `ServerChannelManager.OnCustomChannelMessageReceived` to read messages from the custom channels.

+Alternatively, you can also use network messages to handle channels, feel free to explore the data structures for that.

 ## Commands:
 ```
 /s /l /say /local